Like Shaking Hands with God

-Like Shaking Hands With God is a book which consists of two conversations between Kurt Vonnegut and Lee Stringer with Ross Klavan as moderator and containing a foreword by Daniel Simon.
+Like Shaking Hands with God: A Conversation about Writing is a book which consists of two conversations between Kurt Vonnegut and Lee Stringer with Ross Klavan as moderator and containing a foreword by Daniel Simon.
 It was published in 1999.
 The first conversation occurred on October 1, 1998, at a book store on Union Square in Manhattan, and the second occurred the following evening at a cafe.

 Like Shaking Hands With God was meant to be a conversation about writing but turned into much more.
 As The Hartford Advocate said, it is "...a book that is more about being than writing."
-In Like Shaking Hands With God the authors touch on the subject of writing, how to write, how a writer should view his or her audience and what the ultimate goal of writing should be.
+In Like Shaking Hands With God the authors touch on the subject of writing, how to write, how a writer should view their audience and what the ultimate goal of writing should be.